-The Company's focus during the quarter regarding Springer Mine included maintaining that asset on standby mode, and organizing, planning and pursuing mine and mill re-start.
-A sale process on the Springer asset, underway since September 2010, was terminated in March 2012, after rising tungsten prices made a near-term restart much more attractive than at the time the asset was first offered for sale.
+The Company's focus during the quarter regarding Springer Mine included maintaining that asset on standby mode, and organizing, planning and pursuing mine and mill restart.
+A formal sale process on the Springer asset, initiated in September 2010, was terminated in March 2012, consistent with the restart strategy..

-The Company also advanced the Nyngan scandium project through metallurgical work, process definition and optimization work.
+The Company advanced the Nyngan scandium project during the first quarter of 2012 through metallurgical work, process definition, and optimization work.
 During February, 2012, the Company completed and presented to our joint venture partner a NI 43-101 report entitled "Technical Report on the Feasibility of the Nyngan Scandium Project".
-On February 27, 2012, we received written notice from our joint venture partner that we had failed to meet certain Agreement earn-in milestones.
-The Company believes that it has fully met the conditions under the Agreement to earn its 50% joint venture interest in the Project and will take all lawful steps to secure its proprietary rights to the 50% joint venture interest.
+On February 27, 2012, we received written notice from our joint venture partner, Jervois Mining Ltd. ("Jervois"), that we had failed to meet certain Agreement earn-in milestones.
+In June 22, 2012 we received notification that Jervois had filed a lawsuit against us in the Supreme Court of Victoria, Australia.
+The Company believes that the lawsuit is without merit and that we have fully met the conditions under the Agreement to earn our

+50% joint venture interest in the Project.
+We will take all lawful steps to secure our proprietary rights to the 50% joint venture interest.
 Please see additional discussion in the following Principal Properties section.